Degree Outcomes Statement

 Assessment and marking practices

-Our Assessment and Feedback Policy sets out the principles that inform its approach to assessment, which is conducted in line with the Academic Regulations for Taught Programmes.
+The University’s Assessment and Feedback Policy sets out the principles that inform its approach to assessment, which is conducted in line with the Academic Regulations for Taught Programmes.
 These principles support assessment and marking practices that are inclusive and designed to enable success and support continuation.

 All module and programme specifications are scrutinised by the Programme Validation and Review Panel to ensure that the assessment strategies encourage student engagement with each element of assessment and that they are aligned to learning outcomes.
 Marks are awarded against marking criteria directly related to the learning outcomes.
-Schools produce brief descriptors of level performance and ensure that any issues arising from the annual review of subject-specific performance descriptors and their relationship to the university’s descriptors are addressed through actions as part of the Programme Monitoring and Enhancement Process.
+Schools produce brief descriptors of level performance and ensure that any issues arising from the annual review of subject-specific performance descriptors and their relationship to the University’s descriptors are addressed through actions as part of the Programme Monitoring and Enhancement Process.

-External Examiners provide independent, valuable contributions in assuring the quality of vital elements of the students' experience, to enable the university to ensure that high quality teaching, learning and assessment are developed and maintained.
+External Examiners provide independent, valuable contributions in assuring the quality of vital elements of the students' experience, to enable the University to ensure that high quality teaching, learning and assessment are developed and maintained.
 They play a crucial role in contributing to the academic integrity of our awards.
 This involves assuring the appropriateness of the standards of awards, the quality of assessment opportunities afforded to students and the soundness and fairness of assessment processes.
 External Examiners provide an independent and insightful perspective on the standard of students' performance compared with those on similar programmes in other UK universities.

 Academic Governance

-The Scheme of Academic Governance sets out the university’s governance framework across the different levels as specified within the respective terms of reference and constitution for Senate and its Committees.
+The Scheme of Academic Governance sets out the University’s governance framework across the different levels as specified within the respective terms of reference and constitution for Senate and its Committees.

 As the academic authority of the University, Senate maintains the quality and standards of the awards of the institution and in so doing protects the value of the degrees we award.
-Its primary duty is to safeguard the academic integrity of the university and is the custodian of the university’s degree awarding powers.
+Its primary duty is to safeguard the academic integrity of the University and is the custodian of the University’s degree awarding powers.
 Through an annual quality report, Senate provides assurance to Council that academic governance is robust and effective for learning and teaching, the student experience, research and knowledge exchange activities.

-Senate delegates responsibility for institutional oversight of the quality of programmes and standards of awards for all provision including collaborative programmes and partnerships. to the Quality and Standards Committee (QSC).
-QSC is responsible for the University’s Academic Regulations for Taught Programmes and the policies and procedures within the Academic Handbook that support the academic quality assurance activities that underpin the university’s programmes.
+Senate delegates responsibility for institutional oversight of the quality of programmes and standards of awards for all provision including collaborative programmes and partnerships to the Quality and Standards Committee (QSC).
+QSC is responsible for the University’s Academic Regulations for Taught Programmes and the policies and procedures within the Academic Handbook that support the academic quality assurance activities that underpin the University’s programmes.

 Assessment Boards act with delegated authority on behalf of Senate in making decisions on marks, progression and awards for taught programmes.
-In making such decisions, Assessment Boards operate in line with the university’s academic regulations, related policies, and with any relevant course specific regulations and relevant PSRB requirements.
+In making such decisions, Assessment Boards operate in line with the University’s academic regulations, related policies, and with any relevant course specific regulations and relevant PSRB requirements.

 Degree outcomes at collaborative partners are subject to the quality assurance processes as described above.
 Where provision is delivered in more than one location, Joint Boards of Study are held to facilitate collaborative management, with the same external examiner covering all programme iterations.
 Moderation and verification of assessment are also integrated across all points of delivery to ensure outcomes are consistently benchmarked to the same standards.

-Our Programme Monitoring and Enhancement Procedure is the mechanism by which programme performance is continuously monitored, with timely consideration of qualitative and quantitative data relating to key performance indicators (KPIs) and sector-recognised standards.
+The University’s Programme Monitoring and Enhancement Procedure is the mechanism by which programme performance is continuously monitored, with timely consideration of qualitative and quantitative data relating to key performance indicators (KPIs) and sector-recognised standards.
 Actions are implemented to address areas that do not meet baseline requirements for student outcome and institutional KPIs.
 These are monitored through the year by School Education and Standards Committees and the Senate Committees to ensure resolution.

 Classification Algorithm

-Through routine monitoring of degree outcomes through the academic governance committees, the university noted a continued upward trend in the number and proportion of first class degree awards.
+Through routine monitoring of degree outcomes through the academic governance committees, the University noted a continued upward trend in the number and proportion of first class degree awards.
 This arose from a change to the degree algorithm in 2012 intended to address a disproportionately low number of students gaining first and 2:1 degree outcome.
 In response, Senate approved an adjustment to the grade boundaries to their current position for cohorts entering study from September 2016.
 The impact of this change can be seen for graduates completing their studies in July 2019 where the anticipated reduction in the proportion of First Class awards is evident.
 Detailed modelling of how further changes to the classification algorithm may affect outcomes was conducted on behalf of the Academic Regulations Sub-Committee, and Senate agreed that no further changes were needed to bring the institutional classification profile in line with sector norms.
-Outcomes for 2019 and 2020 indicate that this decision was correct.
+Outcomes for 2019 and 2020 confirmed that this decision was correct.

 In response to the disruption caused by lockdown in March 2020 due to the Covid 19 Pandemic, Senate approved the introduction of ‘no detriment / safety net’ approaches to ensure that students would not be disadvantaged.
 As a result, in 2020/21, the proportion of good degrees, compared to the previous year, increased by 6.4% and the rates of both upper second- and first-class honours degrees rose above their sector averages.
-The university responded to this increase by reviewing the impact of the no detriment approach to the classification of its degrees.
+The University responded to this increase by reviewing the impact of the no detriment approach to the classification of its degrees.
 It modelled the classification data using the override mark and compared this to marks that would have been awarded without the no detriment approach.
 An intersectional approach to the data was also taken by Schools, looking at the performance of modules, not only on the basis of average pass rate, but student success based on type of assessment and student views.
 It was concluded that, alongside the no detriment approach to classification, a complex range of factors contributed to the rise in outcomes:

 • the safety net that had been applied at level 5 in 2019/20.